-Clive Phillips PhD is an academic and author whose research interests include the welfare of farm, companion and captive wild animals.
-He is currently a Professor of Animal Welfare at the University of Queensland and has been a member of the Voiceless Scientific Expert Advisory Council since 2009.
-His most recent book The Animal Trade was published in 2015.
+Clive Phillips PhD is an academic and author whose research interests include the welfare of farmed, companion and captive wild animals.
+He is the Former Director of the Centre for Animal Welfare and Ethics (School of Veterinary Science, University of Queensland), and has been a member of the Voiceless Scientific Expert Advisory Council since 2009.

 Clive is the Chair of the Queensland government’s Animal Welfare Advisory Board.
 He has published over 150 articles on animal welfare and management in scientific journals and is the author or editor of 9 books including a book series for Springer on the welfare of animals.